PyGhosh/Delta-ML/README.md

 # Scripts
 The automated Python scripts used to perform TDDFT and ΔSCF calculations with Gaussian 16, along with the automated Python code for calculating T₁ energies using the xTB/sTDA method, are available in the Scripts folder.
 # Code
-The code used for prediction with the pre-trained models is provided in the prediction_code.ipynb Jupyter notebook.
+The code used for prediction with the pre-trained models is provided in the "prediction_code.ipynb" Jupyter notebook.